49-days/49-days-of-reactjs/react/en/index.md

 hero:
   name: "React 49 Days"
-  text: "Learn React with specific examples in 49 days"
+  text: "React with specific examples in 49 days"
   tagline: "49 Days is a series of lessons with examples of different frameworks and languages"
   actions:
     - theme: brand